 Ceramic Tile Sizing

 Ceramics are most commonly cut into squares of 12” X 12”, 16” X 16”, and 6” X 6” sizes.

 However, these can be further cut down into rectangles and triangles of nearly any sizing, though the best practice is to use evenly divisible sizes to cut down on waste.
 In some cases, hexagonal ceramic tiles may be available as well.

 Ceramic tiles are rated by the Portland Enamel Institute, which judges the durability of a tile based on a 1 (weakest) - 5 (strongest) scale.
 In general, a hardness rating of 3 or greater is required for any ceramic flooring, and lower level materials should only be used in wall applications.

 - Cleaning: Warm water or regular sweeping should be enough to keep ceramic floors completely clean and sanitary.
-If you vacuum makes sure that you use the soft hose attachment to prevent scratches.
-In the case of set in stains, a water vinegar mix can be applied.
-If you do employ a detergent, make sure that it is ph balanced so it doesn’t strip the glaze.
+If you vacuum, then make sure that you use the soft hose attachment to prevent scratches.
+In the case of set in stains, a water-vinegar mix can be applied.
+If you do employ a detergent, make sure that it is ph balanced, so it doesn’t strip the glaze.

 Applications For Ceramic Flooring Tile

 - High Traffic Locations: Harder ceramics and porcelain tiles are appropriate in kitchens, living rooms, hallways, and other areas that receive a large amount of foot traffic.

 - Commercial Applications: Many retail and public institutions prefer the use of ceramic flooring over other resilient materials because it is particularly easy to clean and maintain.
 It is often used in place of marble and granite tiles to achieve a look of elegance without having to deal with cleaning issues that those natural materials can present.